 Are all your customers English speaking only?
 Do you have a bilingual staff who can speak their language?
 Small businesses and medical professionals often serve people whose primary language is either Spanish or Mandarin.

 Find a friend or an employee who can speak the language of your debtor.
-Explain him what to talk and how to respond.
+Explain to him what to talk about and how to respond.

-Transfer the account to a collection agency which employs multilingual staff.
-Spanish speaking debt collectors at the minimum.
+Transfer the account to a collection agency that employs multilingual staff.
+Spanish-speaking debt collectors at the minimum.

 7. Tax season